jkonc1/SimpleDb/docs/user/user_documentation.md

 # Documentation
 ## System requirements
 This project supports Windows and Unix-based operating systems.
+Besides this, there are no specific hardware requirements - requirements of these operating systems are sufficient for running the project.

 Building the software requires the MSVC compiler on Windows and either the GCC or clang on Unix-based systems.
 The compiler must support the C++23 standard.